TrisPatt/Big-Ts-Chophouse/README.md

     * The log shows all the tasks that have been completed or failed
 ![Cron job log](documentation/readme-imgs/cron-job-logs.png)

+### Permsissions

+* Permissions are controlled in the Django admin panel.
+A general user with have permissions to control their own inputs once an account is created, whereas the admins can affect any users inputs.

 ### Features Left to Implement